How to host a cosplay event!

 Senpai’s experience as a cosplay event organizer

 You may not know, but I’ve had a lot of experience organizing small meetups and get-togethers.
-Not just with cosplay events, but with regular normie events such as on Meetup.
+I ran the Cosplay Hangout Group for a long time, Not just with cosplay events, but with regular normie events such as on Meetup.
 I’ve been hosting events over 10 years and got tons of experience.
 I know what it’s like to host all sorts of events, and the little nuances that come with socializing with others that attend your event.
 While it can be mentally draining to attend to all the things involved with organizing a cosplay event (especially with cosplay beach parties in hot weather!), at the end of the day it always feel fulfilling to do an event.

 When you see people having a good time and putting smiles on people’s faces, it’s truly worth it.
 In essence, people need social interaction and when you provide people with this need, not only do you make people feel good, it makes you feel good as well!
 If you want to learn why it’s so fulfilling, click here to read about it.